nirmiller/comp_phy_final_project/README.md

 - **Jason** — Run simulations, develop graphs of net magnetization vs. system parameters, and perform statistical analyses to quantify effects of topology and coupling.
 - **Nir** — Build the `ising_model.py` and `grid.py` classes, implement update rules and initialization logic.
-- **Olivia** — Develop visual simulations (images, animations, and videos), and handle code documentation and presentation.
+- **Olivia** — Develop visual simulations (images and animations), and handle code documentation and presentation.

 ---

-## Methods & Planned Analyses
+## Methods & Analyses

 ### Core Model
 - Classical Ising model using the **Metropolis algorithm** and **NumPy**